Vesting

 ._( _ => pBool( false ) )

-and now that we have access to the transaction lower bound we can finally check for the deadline to have been passed
+Now that we have access to the transaction lower bound, we can finally check for the deadline to have been passed.

 datum.deadline.ltEq( lowerInterval )